Biology Department

 In-Person

 Provides credit for background research and preparation of the Introduction to the Honours Thesis.
 Required for and restricted to honours students only, who must register in both BIOL 475 and 493.
-Three credits.
+Three credits over the full academic year.

 Evolutionary Medicine